 In this example NMEA1_IN is used, but you are free to use NMEA2_IN instead.
 The nodes combine all inputs into one NMEA output string, which is available at NMEA_OUT and NMEA_RETURN.

-The power supply (PSU) is connected to the SMART node and the 2 basic nodes are fed by it through the SMART node.
-As long as the total power consumption doesn't exceed 10A, all sensors connected to the nodes can be fed as well.
+The power supply (PSU) is connected to the Smart Node (OIC-05) and the 2 basic nodes are fed by it through the SMART node.
+If the total power consumption doesn't exceed 10A, all sensors connected to the nodes can be fed as well.